mauricioortiz01/audit_and_control_hands_on/README.md

 # Audit and Control Hands On

-In this lab you will build a scenario where an EC2 instance failure will generate a CloudWatch Log.
-You will then trigger a Lambda function in response to the failure that will send an email to the account owner using an SNS Service.
+In this lab you will build a scenario where an EC2 instance failure will trigger a Lambda function that will send an email to the account owner using an SNS Service.

 ## Deliverables
 1. An image of SNS sending you an email that your server was stopped.
 (Check the last image of the hands on)